 If you’ve ever adjusted the delay time of an activated delay unit/plugin, you’ve heard how a delay effect can alter the pitch.

 This happens because, as the delay time is increased, the signal is effectively time-stretched, lowering its frequency content and dropping its perceived pitch.
-Conversely, as the delay time is decreased, the signal is effectively time-compressed, raising its frequency content and increasing its perceived pitch.
+Conversely, as the delay time decreases, the signal is effectively time-compressed, raising its frequency content and its perceived pitch.

 The amount of delay time is modulated via a low-frequency oscillator (LFO).
 This causes stretching and compression in the signal waveform and, therefore, variations in the signal’s frequency/harmonic content and perceived pitch.